raspberrypilearning/editor-make-a-face/en/step_6.md

 --- /code ---

+## Now run your code

-**Test:** Experiment with changing the coordinates, then run your code to see a triangle displayed by joining the dots at those coordinates.
+Experiment with changing the coordinates, then run your code to see a triangle displayed by joining the dots at those coordinates.

+Confirm the observable result.